C-3PO

 C-3PO (/ˌsiːˈθriːpioʊ/) or See-Threepio is a humanoid robot character in the Star Wars franchise.
 He is a protocol droid designed to assist in etiquette and translation, and is fluent in over six million forms of communication.
-The character appears in all nine films of the Skywalker Saga—which includes the original trilogy, the prequel trilogy and the sequel trilogy.
+He first appeared in the 1976 novelization of the original Star Wars film (1977), (Note: The film was originally titled Star Wars, then was later retitled Star Wars: Episode IV—A New Hope.) and he appears in all nine films of the Skywalker Saga, which includes the original trilogy, the prequel trilogy and the sequel trilogy.
 Anthony Daniels portrays C-3PO in all the Skywalker Saga films and the standalone film Rogue One, and he voices the droid in the animated series The Clone Wars.
 In addition to films, C-3PO appears in television series, novels, comics, and video games.
-Daniels' memoirs, I Am C-3PO: The Inside Story was released by Dorling Kindersley on 5 November 2019.
-The book detailed how George Lucas' ideas, Ralph McQuarrie's paintings, Liz Moore's character designs and the art department's work led to the creation of C-3PO - as well as Daniels' experience and portrayal of the character from 1977's Star Wars to 2019's The Rise of Skywalker.